 - Microsoft Remote Desktop Free utility provided by Microsoft that enables remote desktop access to devices running Windows.

-- Remmina Completely for individuals and businesses – this is an open-source project and Linux users’ favourite.
+- Remmina Completely free for individuals and businesses – this is an open-source project and Linux users’ favorite.

 Remote desktop software has two components.
 The console and the agent.